IIILKA/dynamic-data-grid-system/README.md

 cd <Path to root of project>
 ```

-## Configuring https (optional)
+## Configuring https

-If you want to use https in the application, you need to generate ssl certificates.
+You need to generate ssl certificates.
-The section on configuring https can be skipped if you don't want to use https, since you can work with this application over http.
 The following describes how to generate the necessary ssl certificates using the .NET CLI.
 To use the .NET CLI, you must have the .NET installed

 First, generate a .pfx file for the server